Refrigerator Salad Bar!

 Like grains, you can cook beans from dry and have in the fridge or freeze.
 You can also can your own if you’re so inclined.
 And like grains, if you cook some up, always make more than you need now so you have some later.
 I freeze a lot of beans and then simply pull a frozen container out and put in my fridge to have with my salads during the week.

 5. Prep some hearty add-ons.

 Maybe you want some added heartiness to your salad.
 Cube, marinate, and bake some firm tofu and then store in the fridge.
 Or do the same with tempeh.
 There are some great recipes out there for making tempeh bacon which you can cut up and have in the freezer for instant whole food, plant-based bacon bits!
 Make Mexican jackfruit (find recipe in the blog post about using the herb Papalo) or no-tuna salad.
 Want chef salad?
-Consider vegan lunch meats, seitan, and cheeses available in most grocery stores.
+Consider seitan, available in many grocery stores.